Clinical Program Information

 Current Clinical Rotations

-Links to the Purchase of Student Liability Insurance:
+Links to approved Student Liability Insurance policies:

 A communicable disease is defined as a disease that may be transmitted directly or indirectly from one individual to another.
 Diseases such as streptococcus and influenza can be spread by discharge from nose or throat, either by droplet through the air, or by contact with objects contaminated by these discharges.
 Thus, they can be spread by casual contact such as that which occurs in a school setting or healthcare environment.
 Athletic Training Students who are diagnosed by a medical professional with a communicable disease that may be transmitted by casual contact should immediately notify the Clinical Coordinator as well as their direct clinical preceptor.
 The student shall not report to their clinical assignment until cleared by a physician.